CreatedorMade/bf-on-belts/docs/machines.md

 This means that you can place an `i` inline with a belt, and it will function normally.
 For example, `M>i>o` becomes `M>>>o` in memory.
 Just remember to never place more than one belt leading away from an `i`, because these belts determine the direction the `i` faces in runtime - so having more than one may result in unpredictable behaviour during compile time.

 ## Outputs
+Every program must have exactly one output - no more, no less.
+Anything else will result in a compiler error.

-`o` works in the opposite way, taking data off of a belt and showing it to the user:
+`o` works as an opposite of `i`, taking data off of a belt and showing it to the user:
 ```
 M>o
 ```